sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 and regression are essentially the same, in the jamovi linear regression analysis there is actually a nifty shortcut to get these contrasts, see :numref:`fig-regfactors`.
-What jamovi is doing here is allowing you to enter the predictor variables that are factors as, wait for it...factors!
+What jamovi is doing here is allowing you to enter the predictor variables that are factors as, wait for it… factors!
 Smart, eh.
 You can also specify which group to use as the reference level, via the ``Reference Levels`` option.
 We’ve changed this to ``placebo`` and ``no.therapy``, respectively, because this makes most sense.